Cyclone Yaas: West Bengal

 Two farmers from Pandua were struck by lightning while on their fields, killing them both, while a senior citizen of Asansol died as her house collapsed on top of her.
 Two more individuals were killed as they were hit by uprooted trees in West Bengal.
 Over 1,100 villages in West Bengal were submerged in floodwaters caused by storm surges, displacing about 500,000 people.
-Cars also suffered damage due to the floods, and various structures also were damaged.
-In the city of Ashoknagar Kalyangarh in North 24 Parganas district, a small tornado touched down in the area on May 27, destroying many houses and private properties.
+Cars also suffered damage due to the floods, and various structures were also damaged.
+In the city of Ashoknagar Kalyangarh in North 24 Parganas district, a small tornado touched down in the area on 27 May, destroying many houses and private properties.
 No one was injured or killed in the event.
-Chief Minister of West Bengal Mamata Banerjee reported to Indian Prime Minister Narendra Modi an estimate of the total damages in West Bengal from the system to be at ₹20 thousand crore (US$2.76 billion) in the state alone on May 29.
+A preliminary report submitted to the Central government gave an estimated loss of ₹210 billion (US$2.89 billion).